Friday, November 18, 2022

 The cloister is impressive just because of its sheer size.

-Illustrated explanations hang there about the cathedral's history, including the description of the Heiliger Rock (Seamless robe of Jesus).
+Illustrated explanations of the cathedral's history, including the description of the Heiliger Rock (Seamless robe of Jesus), hang there.

 Church of Our Lady